doma2k/MT_Listener/README.md

     <img src ="./images/image.png" width="400" height="200"/>
 </p>

-Project in its conceptual stage and future development can be broken down into :
+Project in its conceptual stage and future development can be broken down into stages of:

 * Adding an intuitive modular UI for dynamic interaction with multiple chains, contracts, and wallets.
-* Creating scalable and memory-efficient backend logic to store users data.
+* Implementing a robust alert and notification system for real-time updates on transaction events.
-* Ability to
+* Creating scalable and memory-efficient backend logic to store users data using decentralized providers.

 ## Application Overview